I am one year sober today.

 I would wake up hungover daily, telling myself I wouldn’t drink that night.
 Then 5pm would roll around and I’d think, “What’s just one glass?” ignoring over 10 years of evidence that it would never just be one glass.
 Because again, rationality is out the window.

 It was Groundhog day over and over and over and over again.
-I have a memory of sitting on my old apartment’s bathroom floor drunk and along, hitting my head and saying over and over again, “What is wrong with me?
+I have a memory of sitting on my old apartment’s bathroom floor, head in my hands saying to myself, “What is wrong with me?
 What is wrong with my brain?”
 It was a type of hell I wouldn’t wish on my worst enemy.

 My “Spiritual Moment” in 2021